D3SOX/complementary-discord-theme/README.md

 - [Personal QOL](#personal-qol)
   - Includes some more enhancements that I personally like
 - [Spotify Controls](#spotify-controls)
-  - Includes my Spotify controls customizations (Turntable with pause functionality)
+  - Includes my Vencord Spotify controls customizations (Turntable with pause functionality)

 ## Complementary